64b/66b encoding

 In data networking and transmission, 64b/66b is a line code that transforms 64-bit data to 66-bit line code to provide enough state changes to allow reasonable clock recovery and alignment of the data stream at the receiver.
 It was defined by the IEEE 802.3 working group as part of the IEEE 802.3ae-2002 amendment which introduced 10 Gbit/s Ethernet.
 At the time 64b/66b was deployed, it allowed 10 Gb Ethernet to be transmitted with the same lasers used by SONET OC-192, rather than requiring the 12.5 Gbit/s lasers that were not expected to be available for several years.

 The protocol overhead of a coding scheme is the ratio of the number of raw payload bits to the number of raw payload bits plus the number of added coding bits.
 The overhead of 64b/66b encoding is 2 coding bits for every 64 payload bits or 3.125%.
-This is a considerable improvement on the 25% overhead of the previously-used 8b/10b encoding scheme, which added 2 coding bits to every 8 payload bits.
+This is a considerable improvement on the 25% overhead of the previously used 8b/10b encoding scheme, which added 2 coding bits to every 8 payload bits.

 The overhead can be reduced further by doubling the payload size to produce the 128b/130b encoding used by PCIe 3.0.

 Function

 As its scheme name suggests, 64 payload bits are encoded as a 66-bit entity.
 The 66-bit entity is made by prefixing one of two possible 2-bit preambles to the 64 payload bits.
+This 66-bit entity is now of two possible states.